Delaware Medicaid Fraud Defense Lawyers

-Government programs such as Medicare, Medicaid and immigration laws are constantly changing.
+Government programs such as Medicare, Medicaid, and immigration laws are constantly changing.
 Each day it seems as though it is more difficult to keep up with the ever-changing rules when it comes to government programs.
 With the advent of Obamacare, Medicaid rules have become even more complex than before.
 As a result, more cases of Medicaid fraud are being brought against unsuspecting persons than in years past.
-Being charged with Medicaid fraud can be not only be stressful and time-consuming when trying to prove one’s innocence, but if convicted the penalties can be devastating.
+Being charged with Medicaid fraud cannot only be stressful and time-consuming when trying to prove one’s innocence but if convicted the penalties can be devastating.
 Hefty fines, revocation of professional credentials and even prison time can await those convicted of this crime.
 To make sure this does not happen to you, there are many things to be aware of when it comes to Medicaid fraud.

 Medicaid Fraud Investigations